Peʻa: Spiritual and theological dimensions

 In addition to its social role, the peʻa holds deep spiritual meaning within Samoan cosmology.
 Ethnographers and tufuga ta tatau describe the process as a sacred covenant between the recipient, the tattooist, and the ancestral spirits (atua).
 The act of receiving a peʻa is understood as a form of purification, endurance, and self-offering that strengthens a man’s connection to his family lineage, village, and to God.

 Traditional ceremonies often begin with prayers and blessings invoking courage and protection for both the subject and the artist.
 The period before tattooing may involve fasting, abstinence, or other preparations to ready the mind and spirit.
 The ordeal of pain endured during the process is regarded as a test of humility and faith, symbolising a moral transformation.
 Contemporary Samoan theologians have also drawn parallels between the discipline of the peʻa and Christian notions of sacrifice and rebirth, viewing it as a reconciliation of ancestral custom with modern Christian belief.

-'Tatau is an ancient Polynesian art form which is associated with the rites of passage for men.
-Peʻa is also the Samoan word for the flying fox (fruit bat, Pteropus samoensis), and there are many Polynesian myths, proverbs and legends associated with this winged creature.
-One legend from the island of Savai'i is about Nafanua, Samoa's goddess of war, rescued by flying foxes when she was stranded on an inhospitable island.
+Tatau is an ancient Polynesian artform associated with the rites of passage for men.
+Peʻa is also the Samoan word for the Samoa flying fox (the frugivorous Pteropus samoensis), and there are many Polynesian myths, Samoan proverbs and Samoan legends associated with this winged creature.
+One legend from Savaiʻi is about Nafanua, Samoa's goddess of war, rescued by flying foxes when she was stranded on an inhospitable island.

 Origins

 In Polynesia, the origins of tattoo is varied.
-Samoa credit Fiji as the source of the tatau, the Fijians credit the act of Veiqia the tattooing of Fijian women only, and the Māori of New Zealand credit the underworld.
+Samoa credit Fiji as the source of the tatau, although the Fijians practice Veiqia (/fij/, the tattooing of women) only, and the Māori of New Zealand credit the underworld of Rarohenga.

 In Samoan mythology, the origin of the tatau in Samoa is told in a myth about twin sisters Tilafaiga and Taema who swam from Fiji to Samoa with a basket of tattoo tools.
-As they swam they sang a song which said only women get tattooed.
+As they swam, they sang a song which said only women get tattooed.
 But as they neared the village of Falealupo on the island of Savai'i, they saw a clam underwater and dived down to get it.
-When they emerged, their song had changed, the lyrics now saying that only men get the tattoo and not women.
+When they emerged, their song had changed, with the lyrics now saying that only men get the tattoo, not women.
 This song is known in Samoa as the Pese o le Peʻa or Pese o le Tatau.